sarg3nt/certified-kubernetes-security-specialist/03 Minimize Microservice Vulnerabilities/04 Open Policy Agent.md

     }
 ```

-When we install OPA into Kubernetes a sidecar called `kube-mgmt` is created in the OPA pod.
-This side car loads Kubernetes objects so OPA knows what resources are deployed.
-It also loads ConfigMap policies into OPA that have labels of `openpolicyagent.org/policy: rego`
+When we install OPA into Kubernetes a sidecar called `kube-mgmt` is created in the OPA pod
+This side car loads Kubernetes objects so OPA knows what resources are deployed, it also loads `ConfigMap` policies into OPA that have labels of `openpolicyagent.org/policy: rego` as shown in the above example

 ## References